Common searched topics: Manufacturing, Label printing, Sales order

 Importing to inFlow

-1. From the inFlow Homepage, click on the main menu button (three horizontal bars at the top left of the screen), scroll down, and choose Import.
+1. From the inFlow Homepage, click on the Main menu > Import.

 2. From the Data type drop-down menu, select Stock levels.